thejkurs/reiskalr/README.md

 ###

-<p align="left">My name is Matheus, but u can call me Thejkurs. and I'm a Website Developer from Brasil.</p>
+<p align="left">My name is Matheus, but u can call me Reiskalr and I'm a Website Developer from Brasil.</p>

 ###